mesqueeb/vuex-easy-firestore/README.md

 Planned future features:

+- Make a blog post
+- Add promise resolve callback possible on batch api calls
+  - Probably have to extract all batch call logic into a custom class
 - Improve setting nested props of items with ID's
+  - Already possible with [Vuex Easy Access](https://github.com/mesqueeb/VuexEasyAccess), but need to think about how this library can handle it.
   - Maybe something like `set('items/${id}.field', newVal)`
-- Improve setting nested props for syncability
-  - currently this does not sync: `set('settings/wallet.address', this.state.wallet.address)`
-  - this does sync: `set('settings', {wallet: {address: this.state.wallet.address})`
-  - maybe add possibility to force full patch on docs: `dispatch('module/fullPatch')`
+- Maybe add possibility to force full patch on docs: `dispatch('module/fullPatch')`
-- Add promise resolve callback possible on batch api calls
-  - Probably have to extract all batch call logic into a custom class
-- Make a blog post
 - Improve error handling
   - Warn about wrong config props
   - Warn when there is a `_conf` state prop